 The Center Hill Preserve is a 98-acre property fronting on Cape Cod Bay.
 The Preserve is divided into two areas separated by Center Hill Road: Center Hill West and Center Hill East.

-Center Hill West is a thickly wooded upland habitat featuring an accessible town-owned and actively operated cranberry bog.
+Center Hill West is a thickly wooded upland habitat featuring an accessible town-owned decommissioned cranberry bog.
 Narrow winding trails loop through the Preserve and are marked with white trail blazers.
 This part of the Preserve holds a rolling topography resulting in a prime location to view white-tailed deer making their way throughout the woods.

 Center Hill East is 28 acres of coastal land and has approximately 1/2 mile of accessible coastline.
-The beach is considerably rocky and while it doesn't provide an excellent site for swimming and bathing, it provides excellent unobstructed views of Cape Cod Bay.
+The beach is considerably rocky and while it doesn't provide an excellent site for swimming and bathing as the shallows are also very rocky, it provides excellent unobstructed views of Cape Cod Bay.
 Additionally it is becoming an increasingly popular place for Harbor and Gray Seals to haul out of the water to rest.
 Should you see these animals, please do not disturb them, and per the Marine Mammal Protection Act, ensure you stay at least 150feet away at all times.

 The Clear Pond Conservation Area is West Plymouth's only dedicated conservation area.
 It is approximately 12 acres of restored cranberry bogs and provides a 0.6 mile circular trail that navigates around the bog and passes along Clear Pond.
 Approximately 150 feet of frontage on Clear Pond is accessible via this Conservation Area.